 - A legal separation may be beneficial for couples who choose not to dissolve their marriage or domestic partnership for religious, moral, health insurance, tax, or other reasons but who no longer desire to live together in an intact relationship.
 A legal separation may also be desirous for couples who intend to seek dissolution through the California courts, but who do not yet satisfy the state’s residency requirements.

 Parties seeking dissolution have the option of bifurcating their marital or domestic partnership proceeding.
-There are two types of bifurcation recognized in California; namely, “status only” and “Single Issue.”
+There are two types of bifurcation recognized in California; namely, “Status Only” and “Single Issue.”

-- A status only bifurcation allows parties to bifurcate their marital proceeding by severing the judicial dissolution from the other matters involved in a domestic relations action, such that the issue of marital or domestic partner status is severed from all other issues and the parties obtain a “status only” dissolution.
+- A status only bifurcation allows parties to bifurcate their marital proceeding by severing the judicial dissolution from the other matters involved in a divorce action, such that the issue of marital or domestic partner status is severed from all other issues and the parties obtain a “status only” dissolution.

 - A status only action may be desirable, as certain aspects of a dissolution, including the division and valuation of property and issues of child custody, child support, and spousal support can take a rather long time to resolve, whether through negotiation and agreement or through litigation.